Yellow-naped Amazon Amazona auropalliata

 Yellow-naped amazon, yellow-naped parrot

-Approximately 38 cm tall, wing length 21-23 cm.
-The yellow-naped amazon is distinguished by its green forehead and crown and a yellow band across the lower nape (back part of neck) and hindneck.
+The yellow-naped parrot is distinguished by their green forehead and crown and a yellow band across the lower nape (back part of the neck) and hindneck.
 Their body plumage is bright green.
 Their beak is dark gray and is paler towards the base of the upper mandible.
 Their wings are in a round form and they have a short and squared tail.
 They reach a height of about 35 to 38 cm.

-It is found along the Pacific coast from southern Mexico to northern Costa Rica.
+They are found along the Pacific Coast from southern Mexico to northern Costa Rica.
 And in northern Central America including Guatemala, El Salvador, Honduras and Nicaragua.

 They inhabit semi-arid woodland, arid scrub and savannas, mangroves, clearings in deciduous forest, pacific swamp forest, evergreen gallery forest and sometimes secondary growth in agricultural landscapes.